vovanbo/obsidian-github-stars/README.md

 ### Installation

 You have two options to install this plugin:
-1. Install this plugin from community plugin list in Obsidian.
-NB only after [this PR](https://github.com/obsidianmd/obsidian-releases/pull/5602) will be merged.
+1. ~~Install this plugin from community plugin list in Obsidian.
+NB only after [this PR](https://github.com/obsidianmd/obsidian-releases/pull/5602) will be merged.~~.
+This plugin will be never in community plugin list.
 2. Use [BRAT][BRAT] plugin to use this plugin version directly from [GitHub](https://github.com/vovanbo/obsidian-github-stars/releases).

 ### Usage